PartySafe@Cal celebrates third annual awards

 ASUC Senator Jenny Kim & Anisha Makhija, President of the Student Mental Health Coalition

-This award is shared by these wonderful folks who illustrate the breadth and depth of effort needed to engage, educate and empower students across campus communities.
-PartySafe particularly appreciated participating in these two well organized, multi-issue community events: Safety Week (November 14-18) and Fresh Check Day on February 22.
+This award is shared by these wonderful folks who illustrate the breadth and depth of effort needed to engage, educate, and empower students across campus communities.
+PartySafe particularly appreciated participating in these two well-organized, multi-issue community events: Safety Week (November 14-18) and Fresh Check Day on February 22.

 Fresh Check, organized by ASUC Senator Jenny Kim and Anisha Makhija, President of the Student Mental Health Coalition, offered students a fun, interactive event with an informative survey of all the mental health and wellness resources available on campus and centralized leaders in our community who are working for student well-being.
-We really enjoyed this opportunity for education and on-the-ground work with the student body.
+We enjoyed this opportunity for education and on-the-ground work with the student body.

-Fun Fact: College alcohol harm reduction research shows that students engage most effectively when alcohol information is integrated in overall wellness and safety approaches, which is exactly what both of these events did.
+Fun Fact: College alcohol harm reduction research shows that students engage most effectively when alcohol information is integrated with overall wellness and safety approaches, which is exactly what both of these events did.
 They made a plan and stuck to it - for students to get the good without the bad.

 Get the Good Without the Bad: Make a plan and stick to it.

-ASUC Senator Bianca Filart & Kate Gibson, Executive Vice President of CalGreeks Alcohol Taskforce (CAT) In November, ASUC Senator Bianca Filart and Kate Gibson, Executive Vice President of CalGreeks Alcohol Taskforce (CAT) and one of Bianca’s staff, coordinated a whole week of events and outreach opportunities on Sproul.
+ASUC Senator Bianca Filart & Kate Gibson, Executive Vice President of CalGreeks Alcohol Taskforce (CAT) In November, ASUC Senator Bianca Filart and Kate Gibson, Executive Vice President of CalGreeks Alcohol Taskforce (CAT), and one of Bianca’s staff, coordinated a whole week of events and outreach opportunities on Sproul.
 They provided different safety-related materials, activities, and free stuff, with each day having a slightly different theme.
 In addition, Bianca and Kate also presented at last Fall’s Bear Pact and have been active participants in the CERC Student Risk Subcommittee and the First 8, continuing to promote student safety through campus partnerships.

 Be Yourself: Don’t assume or overestimate how much others drink.

-Zach Gamlieli and Sahar Priano Zach is the VP of External Affairs for the Berkeley Student Coop and Sahar the BSC Consent Working Group Coord.
-The BSC have been ongoing partners with PartySafe in many facets.
-As one of the innovators of the consent talks, they exhibited the meaning of community by collaborating and sharing their learned best practices with the the Greek community, including a demo and discussion at one Student Alcohol Roundtable.
+Zach Gamlieli and Sahar Priano Zach is the VP of External Affairs for the Berkeley Student Coop and Sahar is the BSC Consent Working Group Coord.
+The BSC has been an ongoing partner with PartySafe in many facets.
+As one of the innovators of the consent talks, they exhibited the meaning of community by collaborating and sharing their learned best practices with the Greek community, including a demo and discussion at one Student Alcohol Roundtable.
 Now the IFC has included the model of consent talks in their Standard Operating Procedures to be communicated at all registered events.
 Zach is always at the table, representing the BSC, in alcohol education and harm reduction as well as in partnership with Happy Neighbors and other student/neighbor relations issues.